huang-pei-mei/jm-proxy/README.md

 * Plays audio of the book when you click on the book cover icon

-* Is hosted on AWS EC2 instances and S3 buckets
+* Is hosted on AWS EC2 instances and used S3 buckets

 * React